seththeeke/notifications/README.md

 # Notifications

 I'm forgetful and between iPhone calendars, Outlook calendars, alarms, etc, I still find myself forgetting recurring or one-time events.
-I made this to send me text messages and emails for events that I deem significant because I respond better to sms and email and text to forget less over other types of notifications.
+I made this to send me text messages and emails for events that I deem significant because I respond better to sms and email.

 ## Architecture